ballerina-platform/ballerina-dev-website/swan-lake/learn/security/writing-secure-ballerina-code.md

 The following example constructs an SQL query with a tainted argument:

 Note: Taint checker is disabled by default.
-This can be enabled by adding --taint-check flag to build or run command or adding `taintCheck = true` in Ballerina.toml.
+This can be enabled by adding the `--taint-check` flag to the `build` or `run` command or by adding `taintCheck = true` in the `Ballerina.toml` file.

 ```ballerina
 import ballerinax/java.jdbc